anotherhadi/nixy/docs/APPS.md

 The server configuration is used by a home server running NixOS.
 The configurations files can be found in the `hosts/server` directory.
-I mainly use it for self hosting services like Nextcloud, Vaultwarden, ... and for hosting websites.
+I mainly use it for self hosting services like Nextcloud, Vaultwarden, etc and for hosting websites.
 I exposed some services to the internet using a reverse proxy (Nginx) and cloudflare dns.
 (Also configured cloudflare-dyndns)

 ### Apps